-During gastric bypass surgery, surgeons create a small pouch that permanently acts as the stomach and significantly reduces the amount of food an individual can eat.
+During gastric bypass surgery, surgeons create a smaller stomach this significantly reduces the amount of food an individual can eat.
 The small intestine is realigned so food moves past the upper digestive system.
 This helps reduces the number of calories the body can consume.
-Ongoing research indicates that gastric bypass surgery appears to cure diabetes in most patients with Type 2 diabetes.
+Ongoing research indicates that gastric bypass surgery appears to help manage Type 2 diabetes.

-A long, narrow vertical pouch (about 2-3 ounces) is created by stapling and removing 85% of the stomach.
+A long, narrow vertical pouch (about 2-3 ounces) is created by stapling and removing approximately 85% of the stomach.
 Sleeve Gastrectomy significantly restricts the volume of food that can be eaten.
 There is no rerouting of the intestines, therefore this surgery causes no malabsorption of nutrients.
-Gastric sleeve surgery can be performed on patients that otherwise do not quality for gastric bypass, including patients with anemia, Crohn's disease, and other illnesses.
-This surgery does not require an implantable device and there is no need for adjustments.